henry2004y/vlasiator_manual/menu5.md

 ### Linear waves test

+The waves are propagating in an oblique direction so as to check grid effects.

 The results are really sensitive to the perturbation magnitude $A$.
 If $A=10^{-3}$, single and double precision results are almost identical; if $A=10^{-6}$, the single precision results are completely off while the double precision results at least still maintain the wave-like pattern.
 I found $A=10^{-4}$ as roughly when the single and double precision results differ.

 The moments are very sensitive to the velocity grid resolutions as well as extent.
 With double precision VDFs, the initial condition follows the analytical solution well even at $A=10^{-6}$; with single precision VDFs, the initial condition has observable errors at $A=10^{-6}$ and even larger errors at larger $A$.